s341507/data2410-portfolio2/docs/rapport.md

 sudo mysql -uroot -p'123' -e "grant all privileges on *.* to zabbix@localhost identified by 'zabbixDBpass';"
 ```

-The last step in the configuration of the database was to import the initial schema and data with the following command:
+The last step in the configuration of the database was to import the initial schema and data that Zabbix requires.
+This was done with the following command:

 ```bash
 sudo cat /usr/share/doc/zabbix-sql-scripts/mysql/proxy.sql | mysql -uzabbix -p'zabbixDBpass' zabbix_proxy
 ```

 In the installation and configuration of the database, we followed the guide quite exactly.
-Therefore, there are very few differences between what we did to install and configure the database, and what is stated in the guide.
-The only notable difference between the guide and what we did was that we set the root password to '123', in stead of 'rootDBpass.
+Therefore, there are very few differences between what we did to install and configure the database, and what is suggested in the guide.
+The only notable difference between the guide and what we did was that we set the root password to **'123'**, instead of **'rootDBpass'**.

 ### 3.1.3.
 Configuring Zabbix Proxy